No Public Holiday for Christmas Day in Vietnam. It's not a Christian Country, is it?

 Coffees and cocktails (pina colada - $5) at the Highlander on a 3rd floor balcony overlooking a busy intersection and the lake.

-On to the Dinh Lang Thuy Ta Restaurant (Ancient Villages Communal House) for our Christmas dinner.
+On to the Dinh Lang Thuy Ta Restaurant (Ancient Village's Communal House) for our Christmas dinner.
 A nice spot, overlooking Hoan Kiem Lake.
+The waiters wore varying traditional (colourful) uniforms and the musicians were beautifully dressed with not a hair out of place.